OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

     //
     //
     //    /**
-    //     *  @return hello objectId of this direct report entry.
+    //     *  @return The objectId of this direct report entry.
     //     */
     //    public String getObjectId() {
     //        return objectId;